microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 (left pane, middle pane, right pane) introduction (canvas for rendering...)
 (label pane for rendering all fields and the label value...)
+[the screenshot of three pane]

+(key value pair relationship for field and label explain)

 To label a document consists of three main actions:

-- Creating fields
+- Creating label key
-- Specify the content with bounding boxes or region for a field
+- Specify the label value with bounding boxes or region
-- Assigning the specified bounding boxes or region to a field or table cell
+- Assigning the specified label value to a label key

 In the this section, how each action could be performed with one or several approaches using Labeling UX application will be elaborated.

 Notice that table labeling is more complex and will be explained in a separate topic at the end of this section.

-### Ways to specify value or a region to a field or table cell
+### Ways to specify label value

-With `ocr.json` provided for the document you would like to label, Labeling UX application is able to get the bounding box and the content value for all the text, selection marks and tables.
-There are several approaches to specify which bounding boxes or region in the document you would like to label.
+With `ocr.json` provided for the document you would like to label, Labeling UX application is able to get the bounding boxes and the content value for all the text, selection marks and tables.
+There are several approaches to specify label value in your document.

-#### Specify value through bounding boxes
+#### Specify label value through bounding boxes

 ##### Click on the text/selection marks